.

 Born in 1953, she was just a couple of years younger than me.
 She attended primary and secondary schools in Pakistan, and then she came to the United States to attend college at Radcliffe and Harvard.
 After graduating with honors, she went to England and studied at Oxford.

 During her years as a young woman in the West, she surely must have thought sometimes about staying in the U.S. or England.
 But Benazir decided to put on the scarf and go back home.
-I won't attempt to summarize the events of her life here -- you can read about her in any number of news articles today -- but I always respected her for being smart, brave, strong, and intensely loyal to her country.
+I won't summarize the events of her life here -- you can read about her in any number of news articles today -- but I have always respected her for being smart, brave, strong, and intensely loyal to her country.

 Rest in peace, Benazir.
 The world is a poorer place without you.